What makes Thai Massage or any other therapy unique? There are lots of massage and therapy systems to choose from, and that’s great!

 When I ask my students which version felt better, the answer is always the same.
 The second version feels much better.

-Thai Massage is a body-mind therapy system than can be conveniently done fully dressed without the need of oil, strict privacy, or a massage table in a variety of settings or environments.
-It works not only on a physical level, but on an energetic level.
+Thai Massage is a body-mind therapy system that can be conveniently done fully dressed without the need for oil, strict privacy, or a massage table in a variety of settings or environments.
+It works not only on a physical level, but also on an energetic level.

-The author, Shama Kern, has been practicing and teaching Thai Massage for 19 years.
+The author, Shama Kern, has been practicing and teaching Thai Massage for two decades.
 He is the founder and director of Thai Healing Massage Academy and the creator of 20 Thai Massage online training courses.